fgimian/flaskage/README.md

 Flaskage is currently a work in progress.
 My current outstanding tasks are:

-* Improve the way colors are adjusted when using the flaskage command
 * Consider requirements files for each environment
 * Provide the ability to turn off colors when using the flaskage command
 * Improve organisation of assets and resolve multiple registrations during